MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ### Problem.deserialize

-Deserilaizes a problem from the uploaded input data to an instance of Problem.
+Deserializes a problem from the uploaded input data to an instance of Problem.

 ```py